agude/agude.github.io/_posts/2022-04-25-online_realtor_estimate_timeseries.md

 layout: post
 title: "Comparing Pre- and Post-sale Estimates of the Price of a House"
 description: >
-  Can Zillow and Redfin predict prices accurately?
-I look at a house sold in my neighborhood and compare the sale price to the price predicted by Zillow and Redfin before they knew it was for sale.
+  How do Zillow and Redfin's home price estimates change in time?
+I use a recently sold house in my neightborhood to find out.
+Come check it out!
 image: /files/online-realtor-estimate-comparison/1935_houses_in_san_francisco.jpg
 image_alt: >
   A line drawing of two houses in San Francisco from Architect and Engineer